octopusthink/nautilus/README.md

 - Designed for accessibility and usability.
 - Flexible theming and customisation.
 - Clear guidelines and extensive documentation.
-- Focused on consistency, ease of use, and scaleability.
+- Focused on consistency, ease of use, and scalability.

 Nautilus is available both as a Sketch library and an `npm` package for use in React projects.